 An essential piece of your wellness plan is avoiding all potential allergens and mucus-causing foods, such as wheat, dairy, eggs, orange juice, sugar, and processed foods.

 Giving probiotics several times daily is helpful.
 It is imperative that your child stay hydrated.
-Along with giving the ear oil (recipe below), you can offer a decongesting tea and vapor rub, and apply warm, dry heat to comfort the ear.
+Along with giving our Earache Relief Oil (or make your own using the recipe below), you can offer a decongesting tea and vapor rub, and apply warm, dry heat to comfort the ear.
 An Echinacea and Oregon Grape Root tincture such my Children’s Immune Boost can also be helpful.

 Children appear to recover quickly.
 In the day they may want to get out and play, but in the night they are up crying in pain.
 It is our job as parents to create a healing environment in our homes.
 If you do not want your child to relapse, consider keeping him at home where he can play but not overdo it.
 Sick kids need their rest.
 If you must get out of the house, don’t let your child out in the cold, windy air without a hat or ear muffs to keep her ears covered and warm.